How To Welcome New Starters To Your Company

 There’s nothing worse than starting a new job and nobody knowing why you’re there or what you’re doing.
 “Are you the guy who’s come to fix the air con unit?” is not the ideal greeting you’d want!
 Make sure everyone knows when they’re starting, what department they’ll be joining and what their job is so there aren’t any surprises when they turn up!

 Prepare their workstation

 Ensure their workstation is organised, tidy and well equipped before their first day.
 You should also make sure they are connected to the right printers and their email address is sorted and set up on their machine.
+Ensure they have access to the correct systems and they have a licence and login for your recruitment CRM.
 It will save time on their first day, show you’re prepared for a new starter and reflect well on your company.

 Give them a starter pack